HarvardMapCollection/HGL_Dataverse_Collection/Imperiia-Odessa-Flora/Imperiia_Project_Undoing_Empire_Metadata_Interview.md

 ## Access Use or Constraints

 The only constraint that I would like to put on it would be a non-commercial kind of use.
-So, any kind of academic fair use educational stuff is absolutely great. [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+So, any kind of academic fair use educational stuff is absolutely great.
+For educational non-commercial use only.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, CC BY-NC-SA 4.0 DEED [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)